5/3/1 Wendler: The Complete Program Guide

 What is a Training Max in 5/3/1 Wendler?

-The Training Max (TM) is 85 to 90 percent of your actual one-rep max.
-All percentages in the program are calculated from this TM, not your true 1RM.
-This builds in a buffer so every rep stays crisp and injury risk drops.
+The Training Max (TM) is usually 85 to 90 percent of your actual one-rep max.
+All percentages in the standard program are calculated from this TM, not your true 1RM.
+The buffer is intentional: it keeps the work repeatable and reduces the chance that every top set turns into a max test.

 What does AMRAP mean in 5/3/1?

 AMRAP stands for As Many Reps As Possible.
-The + after the rep target (5+, 3+, 1+) means you hit the minimum and then keep going with clean form.
-AMRAP sets are where auto-regulation and progress tracking happen.
+The + after the rep target (5+, 3+, 1+) means you hit the prescribed minimum and then continue only while reps remain technically consistent.
+It is a rep-record and feedback tool, not a license to grind to failure.

 Is 5/3/1 Wendler good for beginners?